 can be zero on a set of positive measure without being identically zero.
 This is a problem of {\it unique continuation}.

-We say that the Schr\"odinger equation $H_N \psi = e\psi$ has the unique-continuation property (UCP) from sets of positive (Lebesgue) measure if a solution that satisfies $\psi=0$ on a set of positive measure is identically zero.
+\begin{definition} We say that the Schr\"odinger equation $H_N \psi = e\psi$ has the unique-continuation property (UCP) from sets of positive (Lebesgue) measure if a solution that satisfies $\psi=0$ on a set of positive measure is identically zero.
 Furthermore, the Schr\"odinger equation is said to have the strong UCP if whenever $\psi$ vanishes to infinite order at some point $x_0$, i.e., for all $m>0$

 then $\psi$ is identically zero.
-Additionally, if $\psi=0$ on an open set implies that $\psi$ is identically zero, then the Schr\"odinger equation has the weak UCP.
-The strong UCP implies the weak UCP.
-The UCP from sets of positive measure allows us to conclude $\psi\neq 0$ almost everywhere for any eigenfunction of $H_N$.
+Additionally, if $\psi=0$ on a non-empty open set implies that $\psi$ is identically zero, then the Schr\"odinger equation has the weak UCP. \end{definition} \begin{remark} The strong UCP implies the weak UCP.
+The UCP from sets of positive measure allows us to conclude $\psi\neq 0$ almost everywhere for any eigenfunction of $H_N$. \end{remark}